Adelin777/Hello-IT-world/README.md

     <title>Hello Rica!</tile>
   </head>
   <body>
-    Hello Rica, how are you!
+    Hello Rica, how are you?
   </body>
 </html>